Stability estimates for phase retrieval from discrete Gabor measurements: Stability estimates based on the autocorrelation relation

 \section{Stability estimates based on the autocorrelation relation}

 The goal of this section is to apply the techniques we have developed thus far to the setup proposed in \cite{Li17}.
-Our approach will be designed to work with signals $x \in \bbC^L$ which potentially have very small entries and with window functions $\phi \in \bbC^L$ for which the Fourier transform of the magnitude squared $\CF[\abs{\phi}^2]$ potentially has zero entries.
-We emphasise these two particularities as the stability result developed in \cite{Li17} (theorem 4.2 on p.~375) relies on window functions for which $\CF[\abs{\phi}^2]$ is nowhere-vanishing, and while one may apply it to signals $x \in \bbC^L$ with very small entries, the resulting stability constant will be ill-behaved as it depends inversely on $\min_{\ell \in \supp x} \abs{x(\ell)}^2$.
+Our approach will be designed to work for bandlimited signals $x \in \mathbb{C}^L$ which potentially have very small entries.
+In doing so, we do not need to require that the Fourier transform of the absolute value squared of the window is nowhere-vanishing.
+We emphasise these particularities as the stability result developed in \cite{Li17} (theorem 4.2 on p.~375) relies on window functions for which $\mathcal{F}[\lvert \phi \rvert^2]$ is nowhere-vanishing, and while one may apply it to signals $x \in \mathbb{C}^L$ with very small entries, the resulting stability constant will be ill-behaved as it depends inversely on $\min_{\ell \in \operatorname{supp} x} \lvert x(\ell) \rvert^2$.